jagoe/fvtt-module-more-activities-dnd5e/README.md

 ## How it works

 To make it work, you just need to activate the module.
-It will automatically go through all weapons with the relevant tags (light, thrown, versatile) and create custom activities for them:
+It will automatically go through all weapons with the relevant tags (light, thrown, versatile) and create custom activities for them.
+It will do the same when adding a new weapon with one of the relevant tags to an actor.

 * `Light` weapons will get an `Offhand` attack activity that ignores the ability modifier when rolling for damage.
 For characters with the Two-Weapon Fighting fighting style, you can still use the normal attack activity.
 * `Thrown` weapons will get a `Throw` attack activity that uses the weapon's throwing range.
 This doesn't change anything by itself, but this way other modules may use the correct attack range.
 The default action will now use the weapon's reach instead of defaulting to the throwing range.
-Additionally, a consumable with the weapon's name will be created (if it doesn't already exist), which will be consumed with each `Throw`.
+  * Additionally, a consumable with the weapon's name will be created (if it doesn't already exist), which will be consumed with each `Throw`.
+This behavior can be turned off in the settings, which will remove the created consumables.
 * `Versatile` weapons will get a `Two-Handed` attach activity that uses the weapon's versatile damage stats.
 To help distinguishing between activities, the default attack action gets renamed to `One-Handed`.
 * Weapons that have both the `light` and `thrown` tags will get an additional `Offhand Throw` attack activity that combines the changes for this attack.

+Each type of activity can be deactivated in the settings.

 In case you play around with the custom activities and want to reset them the the module default, you can use the `Remove` and `Create` buttons in the module configuration.